orstavik/JoiEvents/docs/3_EventTranslationAndRouting/Pattern8_DetailsOnDemand.md

 <pretty-printer href="https://raw.githubusercontent.com/orstavik/JoiEvents/master/src/browse/link-click-2-es5.js"></pretty-printer>

 In this book we will base our explanations on es6 code.
-If you need to convert CustomEventMethods to es5, simply return to this chapter and convert the code manually.
+If you need to convert DetailsOnDemand to es5, simply return to this chapter and convert the code manually.

 ## Demo: `link-click-2` navigation